cwagdev/RWDevCon-Countdown/0-For-Instructor/3-Lab.markdown

 # 105: App Extensions, Part 3: Lab Instructions

 **Complete this Lab using the simulator.
-The challenge portion of the session will address necessary steps to get the widget working properly on a device.**
+The last section of the lab will address necessary steps to get the widget working properly on a device.**

 At this point you have a pretty functional widget.
 You can view up to three count downs.
 If there are more than three in the app you will only see the ones with the least days remaining.